for Veterans and the Public

 Have your ground transport take you directly to the Emergency Room.
 You and your support person will be taken to a room and preparations will begin for surgery.
 Be prepared, as this process may take several hours.

 After the surgery, you will be taken to the Surgical Intensive Care Unit (SICU).
-After a short stay in SICU, you will eventually be moved to the Guest House Inn.
+After a short stay in SICU, you will be moved to your hotel.

-While you are in Nashville for your evaluation and transplant (if you are listed), you will be staying at the Guest House Inn.
+While you are in Nashville for your evaluation and transplant (if you are listed), you will be staying at a VA contracted hotel.

-When you are discharged from the hospital, you return to the Guest House Inn.
-There your surgeons will follow you for approximately one month.
-During that time, you will have labs drawn and have a visit with your surgeon.
+When you are discharged from the hospital, you return to your hotel where you will stay as the team follows you for approximately one month.
+During that time, you will have labs drawn and have a visit with your surgeon as well as other members of the team.

 1310 24th Avenue South